ksator/junos-automation-with-ansible/README.md

 This project has many ready to use Ansible playbooks to interact with Junos devices.
 I am using them to deliver Ansible trainings to network engineers.

-There is an Ansible presentation available in this repository: [ansible.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.pdf)
+There is an ansible presentation available in this repository: [ansible.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.pdf)

 ###How to use this project: